mtoebes/MTGuildTracker/README.md

 7. A session can be canceled (ended without announcing a winner) using the /mt cancel command or by clicking the button in the top left corner.
 8. The information concerning the last loot session will remain visible until the next session is started.

+Disclaimer: I am not a lua developer, this addon works just well enough to be functional, not efficient or clean.